 It is really important for all of us both local travelers or foreigners to get the right time here to see the train passing by.
 The train will only pass through this tiny street these times per day.

-You should come here earlier, wandering the street, enjoy the peaceful moment of Hanoi and take the most beautiful picture to keep your Hanoi memory.
-It is the reason for the question: Why is Hanoi The Best City in South East Asia?
+Wandering the street, enjoy the peaceful moment of Hanoi and take the most beautiful picture to keep your Hanoi memory.
+Maybe get a cup of coffee while waiting!

 Even the locals were making crazy hand movements, telling us to get back further which was a little scary.
 The train literally passed by within a few inches of us, as you can see from the angle of the video I took below!!” - shared by a tourist in Hanoi

 Hopefully, it goes without saying that these are legit trains, and not to be messed with.
 They will not and CANNOT stop if you overstay your time on the tracks.
 It’s never going to be worth the photo, so don’t be stupid.

-The Hanoi train street is only about 500 meters long, but there are many households living in this area for a long period of time.
+Hanoi Train Street is only about 500 meters long, but there are many households living in this area for a long period of time.
 Houses, old and new, coming in different colors from dark to light, making the whole street look like a beautiful watercolor painting.

 Apart from generations of Hanoians, the residents here also consist of people from other places getting to Hanoi in search of jobs.
 Therefore, the life in this unique train street is quite diverse and you can notice a mix of lifestyles here.

-Tuan, who has spent more than a quarter of his life living inches away from the train track, told me that the biggest difficulty when living here is having no frontage to start a business.
+As with Tuan, one of the local guides from Hanoi Free Local Tour who has spent more than a quarter of his life living inches away from the train track, told us that the biggest difficulty when living here is having no frontage to start a business.

 You don't have to deal with traffic congestion or polluted air.
 The train goes by a few times in the morning and more in the evening, but we don't find it a nuisance.
 People here have been very used to it.